Puerto Morelos is a quaint fishing town just 11 miles from the Cancun Airport. There’s plenty to see and do there. Check out 5 reasons to visit:

 The historic lighthouse in Puerto Morelos is a must see when visiting.
 It’s described as a silent witness to the destructive force of storms.
-That’s because it has survived various hurricanes including Beulah in 1967, which tilted its structure.
-It has also survived Hurricane Gilbert in 1988 and Wilma in 2005 yet remains standing today.
+That’s because it’s survived various hurricanes including Beulah in 1967, which tilted its structure.
+It’s also survived Hurricane Gilbert in 1988 and Wilma in 2005 yet remains standing today.
 Adding character to Puerto Morelos, the lighthouse makes for a perfect picture opportunity!

 Snorkeling in Puerto Morelos is a must do activity.
 The reef is declared a National Marine Park, which is known for being less visited and even healthier than the reef off of Cancun!
 Professionals say the best time to go snorkeling is midday on sunny days when visibility is greatest.
 Early morning is also good when the fish are coming alive and there are few boats and people around.

 Note: snorkeling must be done with a certified guide.
 You have several options: